 The lady living there was eventually able to get her old mechanical (analog) meter back, but it took many complaints to the utility.
 The woman was fine again, once the offending meter was removed.

 The following spring a friend who spends his winters in Arizona went to his rural summer home in eastern Washington State.
 He no longer felt well there.
 He thought a cell tower had been erected nearby, while he was away for the winter, as he was very sensitive to that sort of radiation, but he was unable to find any tower.
 After a few days, he gave up and drove back to Arizona.

-Since the radiation came from the power line along the road, it was no wonder my friend reported problems anywhere near his house, while he felt fine when away from any house or road.
+Since the radiation came from the power line along the road, it was no wonder my friend reported problems anywhere near his house, while he felt fine when away from any house or road with power poles.

 Getting his old meter back would not solve the problem, even assuming the utility was willing to do it, so he gave up and moved away.

 Soon after, we heard from a woman living in Phoenix who could no longer sleep in her house after a wireless smart meter was installed.
 This was a "mesh" type meter, which transmits about every second.
 The utility refused to help her until a local TV station broadcast her story.
 Then the utility was at her house the very next day to help her out.